kovidgoyal/kitty/docs/binary.rst

 --------------------------------

-If you want the kitty icon to appear in the taskbar and an entry for it to be present in the menus, you will need to install the :file:`kitty.desktop` file.
+If you want the kitty icon to appear in the taskbar and an entry for it to be present in the menus, you will need to install the :file:`kitty-terminal.desktop` file.
 The details of the following procedure may need to be adjusted for your particular desktop, but it should work for most major desktop environments.